spacBib/libraryManagementSystem/README.md

 * Afterward navigate back to your project root and go the script: libraryDatabase -> database_connector.py and edit it to fit your local MySQL server
 * Next go libraryDatabase -> main_database_builder.py and run the script there to set up the library database
-* Now go to ???? and run the user interface script
+* Now go to main script in the project and run it.

 ## Authors & Help